luskaner/syndsestorrent/README.md

 :gb: / :us: *English*

-# Thanks for your support:exclamation:, the project is officially discontinued, although any developer can continue it from the source code and the instructions on how to [build it](https://github.com/luskaner/syndsestorrent/wiki/Informaci%C3%B3n-para-desarrolladores) (Spanish)
+# Thanks for your support:exclamation:, the project is officially discontinued, although any developer can continue it from the source code and the instructions on how to [build it](https://github.com/luskaner/syndsestorrent/wiki/Informaci%C3%B3n-para-desarrolladores) (Spanish).

 # Allows to search/download torrents in spanish directly from Download Station from Synology (search or RSS)